charlie0129/batt/README.md

 If a new version is released, you can upgrade it by:

 1. Run `sudo batt uninstall` to remove the old daemon.
-2. Replace the old `batt` binary with the downloaded new one.
+2. Replace the old `batt` binary with the downloaded new one. `sudo cp ./batt $(where batt)`
 3. Run `sudo batt install` to install the daemon again.
-Although most config is preserved, some security related config may be reset during re-installation.
+Although most config is preserved, some security related config is intentionally reset during re-installation.
 For example, if you used `--allow-non-root-access` when installing previously, you will need to use it again.

 ### Why is there so many logs?

 By default, `batt` daemon will have its log level set to `debug` for easy debugging.
 The `debug` logs are helpful when reporting problems since it contains useful information.
 So it is recommended to keep it as `debug`.
 You may find a lot of logs in `/tmp/batt.log` after you use your Mac for a few days.
 However, there is no need to worry about this.
 The logs will be cleaned by macOS on reboot.
 It will not grow indefinitely.

-If you believe you will not encounter any problem in the future and still want to set a higher log level, you can achieve this by editing `/Library/LaunchDaemons/cc.chlc.batt.plist` and then restart the daemon by loading and unloading the LaunchDaemon.
+If you `believe you will not encou`nter any problem in the future and still want to set a higher log level, you can achieve this by editing `/Library/LaunchDaemons/cc.chlc.batt.plist` and then restart the daemon by loading and unloading the LaunchDaemon.

 ## Acknowledgements